 We will then check your spectacle refraction.
 This is a measurement of the power of the lenses you need to be able to see the most clearly and comfortably at both distance and near viewing.
 If you are a contact lens wearer, we will then assess the strength and design of your contact lenses.

 The next part of your eye examination will involve a thorough look at the health of your eyes, both front (eyelids and lashes, sclera and conjunctiva, cornea, iris and lens) and back (vitreous, retina, optic nerve head, macula and retinal blood vessels).
 This is where the eye examination at Burnett Hodd & Tam really excels, as we use the latest eye technology to assess the health of your eyes.
 In fact, many Harley Street ophthalmologists refer their patients to us to have tests carried out using this technology.

 Many systemic conditions affect your eyes, for example high blood pressure and diabetes, as do certain medications and smoking.
 The eye is also susceptible to conditions such as glaucoma and age-related macular degeneration, especially as we get older.
 There are many more rare conditions that we can detect, such as eye tumours, retinal detachments and degenerations.
 Many of these conditions are not immediately obvious on a simple photo of the back of the eye.
 Our latest technology aids us in the detection, monitoring and management of potential eye problems.

 After the eye test, we will go over and discuss with you the results gathered and the best course of action, whether that may be monitoring an eye condition, referral to an ophthalmologist or new glasses.

-If you need new spectacles or just fancy a ‘new look’, our Dispensing Opticians, Jovi and Daun, are on hand to guide you through the process of choosing a frame that makes you look and feel great, and deciding on the best kind of lenses for you.
+If you need new spectacles or just fancy a ‘new look’, our Dispensing Opticians, Jovi and Michaela, are on hand to guide you through the process of choosing a frame that makes you look and feel great, and deciding on the best kind of lenses for you.